lzhangup/pg-resources/communicate.md

 1. You ***MUST*** discuss the _topic, authorship, and target journal_ of your paper with your supervisor before you start your investigation.
 2. You ***MUST*** get _approval_ from your supervisor to submit the paper produced as a result of your post-grad study for publication.
 You do not need to do this if you are submitting a paper that is NOT on the findings of your current post-grad study.
 In the latter case, you may NOT include your current supervisor in your author list unless prior permission is obtained.
 3. Whatever findings you are publishing ***MUST*** be _quantifiable, verifiable, replicable, and defensible_.
 Academic dishonesty and plagiarism will result in serious consequences.
 More on academic ethics can be found [here](./Ethics.html).

+## Writing and reference guides
+The [ Griffith Health Writing & Reference Guide](https://sites.google.com/a/griffith.edu.au/griffith-health-writing-and-referencing-guide/home_2?authuser=0) presents some very good guidances on scientific writing and critical analysis.

+## Writing tools - LaTeX
+LaTeX is the most used typesetting tool for scientific writing.
+Please familiarise yourself with this.
+Your thesis/dissertation and articles should be typeset using LaTeX if possible.

+Visit [A short guide to LaTeX](./LaTeX.html) for more information.